csl2025/csl2025.github.io/index.md

 The student fee for CSL 2025, also including LMW or LeaLog, is 405 euro.
 This includes an annual 5 euro EACSL membership fee.

+Please indicate (in the allergies field) if you intend to attend a workshop, and if so, which one.

-If you want to register only for one of the two workshops, please select the LMW option of 50 euro.
+If you want to register only for one of the two workshops, please select the LMW option of 50 euro, and indicate (in the allergies field) which workshop you will attend.

 Late registration, from January 11 up to and including February 5 is: regular fee 820 euro, student fee 505 euro.